-- 1. New Convertible Debentures dated April 30, 2009 issued by Magellan to Mr. Edwards.
-For more information, see "Borrowings New Convertible Debentures". - 2.
-Amended and Restated Promissory Note and Guarantee Agreement dated March 26, 2010 for the Secured Subordinated Loan in the principal amount of \$65 million due July 1, 2010 by Magellan in favour of Edco and guaranteed by Magellan Aerospace Limited and Magellan Aerospace USA, Inc. See "General Development of the Business Financing Matters", "Borrowings- Secured Subordinated Loan" and "Recent Developments". - 3.
+1. New Convertible Debentures dated April 30, 2009 issued by Magellan to Mr. Edwards.
+For more information, see "Borrowings - New Convertible Debentures due April 30, 2012".

+- 2. Amended and Restated Promissory Note and Guarantee Agreement dated March 26, 2010 for the Secured Subordinated Loan in the principal amount of \$65 million due July 1, 2010 by Magellan in favour of Edco and guaranteed by Magellan Aerospace Limited and Magellan Aerospace USA, Inc. See "General Development of the Business Financing Matters" and "Borrowings- Secured Subordinated Loan". - 3.
 Credit Agreement dated May 27, 2005 between Magellan and a number of lenders, as amended May 2, 2006, September 28, 2006, March 30, 2006, December 31, 2007 and January 30, 2008, and amended and restated on June 24, 2008, and further amended April 30, 2009 and March 26, 2010 (the "Bank Facility Agreement") which is the subject of amended and restated guarantees by Mr. Edwards dated as of June 24, 2008.
 Amended and Restated Undertaking between Mr. Edwards and Magellan Aerospace Limited in respect of the guarantees, dated March 26, 2010.
-See "General Development of the Business Financing Matters", "Borrowings Bank Credit Facility" and "Recent Developments".. - 4.
+See "General Development of the Business Financing Matters" and "Borrowings Bank Credit Facility". - 4.
 Commitment letter dated December 22, 2009 between Edco and Magellan in relation to the renewal of the Secured Subordinated Loan.

-For more information, in relation to these recent financing arrangements, see "General Development of the Business Financing Matters", "Borrowings Secured Subordinated Loans" and note 9 and note 23 to the Corporation's audited financial statements for the year ended December 31, 2009 which is filed on SEDAR at www.sedar.com and which is incorporated herein by reference.
+For more information, in relation to recent financing arrangements, see "General Development of the Business - Financing Matters", "Borrowings - Secured Subordinated Loans" and Notes 7 and 8 to the Corporation's audited financial statements for the year ended December 31, 2010 filed on SEDAR at www.sedar.com and which is incorporated herein by reference.